lamdu/lamdu/doc/Language.md

 # The Lamdu Language

-In traditional programming,
+Lamdu is a statically typed, purely functional language and an IDE.

+The Lamdu language is different from traditional programming languages:

-the code that you see in your text editor is exactly the same thing that is stored on disk.
+In traditional languages, the code that you see in your text editor is the data is stored on disk.

 In Lamdu, what you see in the editor and the data structure stored on disk are different.
-For example, the name of each variable is only stored once, and all references to it are done by its unique identifier (which isn't visible to the user).
+For example, the name of each variable is only stored once, and all references to it use a unique identifier that isn't visible to the user.

-Lamdu's code is stored in the "Lamdu Calculus" language, a low-level and very small language.
-In addition to the low level calculus, Lamdu stores meta-data, such as names, which is required to present it.
+Lamdu's code is stored in the "Lamdu Calculus" language, a very small lower level language.
+In addition to this lower level calculus, Lamdu stores associated meta-data, such as names, which is required to present it.

-Lamdu displays the code with additional "Projectional Syntactic Sugars", which aren't part of the Lamdu Calculus, and this displayed language is simply called the "Lamdu Language".
+Lamdu displays the code with additional "Projectional Syntactic Sugars", which aren't part of the underlying Lamdu Calculus.
+The user views and edits the code in this language, which is simply called the "Lamdu Language".

-## How Lamdu's syntactic sugar is different from traditional syntactic sugar
+## Syntactic sugar

 In traditional programming, "syntactic sugar" lets the user write things in clear and concise ways that expand to a lower level syntax.

 * In C `a->x` expands to `(*a).x`
 * In Python `f'My name is {name}'` expands to `'My name is {name}'.format(name=name)`
 * In Haskell `[1,2,3]` expands to `1:2:3:[]` which further expands to `(:) 1 ((:) 2 ((:) 3 []))`
 * In Scala `{_ * 2 + _}` expands to `{(x,y) => x * 2 + y}`

-In traditional programming languages one may choose to use syntactic sugars.
+Traditionally, one may choose which syntactic sugars to use.
 For example these two Python functions are the functionaly the same, but syntactically different: